Whether your patio deck is a DIY project or you got a carpenter to make it for you, it was somewhat costly.

 Using unseasoned wood in outdoor fire pits leads to high smoke content.
 Some types of woods, especially softwoods, will also produce much smoke because of their sap.
 Therefore, they are not perfect for a deck fire pit.

-The arrangement of your wood in your deck fire pit can also affect the smoke amount released.
+The arrangement of the wood in your deck fire pit can also affect the smoke amount released.
 Starting with small pieces, then placing large logs on top in fire pits can cause excessive smoke.
 Some substances like paper and cardboard will also release much smoke, hence not ideal for a deck fire pit.

 To find out how to get rid of excessive smoke on a deck fire pit, look at the next question.